 Kosher salt and freshly ground black pepper

-Adjust oven to middle position and preheat to 350°F. Roll put pie dough and carefully fit into pie dish.
+Adjust oven to middle position and preheat to 350°F (175°C).
+Roll out pie dough and carefully fit into pie dish.
 Trim edges and refrigerate until ready to fill.

 Melt butter in a medium skillet over medium high heat.
 Add ham and cook, tossing often until browned on all sides, about 4 minutes.
 Remove from heat and allow to cool.
 In a large bowl whisk together egg, milk, mustard, and Worcestershire sauce.
 Season to taste with salt and pepper.